 Step 5 Meet with a Study Abroad Advisor

-After you meet with your academic advisor and attend ABROAD 101, please contact the Study Abroad Office to organize an appointment.
+After you meet with your academic advisor and speak to a Mentor, please contact the Study Abroad Office to organize an appointment.

 The Study Abroad Office can be reached by phone at 585-245-5546 or by email at firstname.lastname@example.org, or just stop in and schedule an appointment.